machdyne/zucker/README.md

 #### User Apps

-LIX load user apps into memory at 0x40100000.
+LIX loads user apps into memory at 0x40100000.

 See apps/hello for an example application.
 You can create your own apps by making a copy of the apps/hello directory.